 Students in a bachelor's degree program get a solid foundation in animal science and develop their research skills.
 A bachelor's degree in animal science or a related field is required for master's-level study.
 Those who move on to master's degree programs examine more advanced topics in animal reproduction and health and usually choose a concentration, such as biomedicine.
 Students learn through classroom and research experiences.

 Doctoral students take advanced classes and engage in intensive research as they prepare a dissertation.
 Admission generally requires a master's degree, although some programs will accept students with a bachelor's degree in relevant fields.

-Students in this program develop an understanding of cell and molecular biology, and biochemistry in order to improve animal production.
+Students in this program develop an understanding of cell and molecular biology and biochemistry in order to improve animal production.
 These programs generally focus on core animal science principles that teach students how animal scientific research is conducted in various disciplines.
 A high school diploma or GED certificate is required prior to beginning a B.S. in Animal Biotechnology program.

-This program comprises classes that emphasize fundamental theories in cell and molecular biology, and biochemistry and their application in a variety of scientific and research settings.
+This program comprises classes that emphasize fundamental theories in cell and molecular biology and biochemistry and their application in a variety of scientific and research settings.
 The following are some possible subjects covered in the curriculum:

 Master's degree candidates study advanced topics in animal biotechnology and biomedicine.
 Areas of focus include research technique development, hypothesis formulation and problem solving.
-Students gain experience in applying scientific principles to understand disease processes, effects of toxins on animal and human health, and disease control.
+Students gain experience in applying scientific principles to understanding disease processes, effects of toxins on animal and human health, and disease control.

 Applicants typically must hold a bachelor's degree in animal science or a closely related field from an accredited college or university.
 Candidates generally are required to have completed undergraduate coursework in areas such as biology, chemistry, genetics, biochemistry, physical chemistry and physics.